 - Grain – Do I mind getting a noisy image?

 - Tripod – I go to use a tripod?

 - Moving – Do I need to freeze a movement?

-If there are enough light, you want to keep your images with the minimum noise, you have a tripod and you not need to freeze a movement, you should keep the ISO at 100.
+If there is enough light, you want to keep your images with the minimum noise, you have a tripod and you do not need to freeze a movement, you should keep the ISO at 100.

 But there are situations where you can play with this setting.
-One of these situations is when you can’t decrease more the aperture to get more light.
-Also, you could need a specific time of exposition of your image.
+One of these situations is when you can’t decrease the aperture to get more light.
+Also, you could need a specific time for the exposition of your image.